cycorp/example-code/README.md

 ### Cyc Server

-These examples are intended to run against **ResearchCyc 4.0q** or higher.
+These examples are intended to be run against **ResearchCyc 4.0q** or higher.

-All of the code demonstrated here is compatible with **EnterpriseCyc 1.7-preview** or higher, but note that, by design, EnterpriseCyc does not contain the necessary _KB content_ to run these specific examples.
+All of the code demonstrated here is compatible with **EnterpriseCyc 1.7-preview** or higher, but note that, by design, EnterpriseCyc does not contain the _KB content_ necessary to run these specific examples.

 The Core API Suite and these examples are _not_ presently compatible with any current release of